 The process of making macarons isn’t all that difficult, but it does require a bit of patience and a certain degree of precision.
 That being said, if you only take away one point from this post, make sure it’s this: weigh your ingredients.
 Using US cups just won’t provide you with the accuracy needed to get the right proportions.
 We’ve been using this kitchen scale almost daily for several years — it’s affordable, dependable and easy to use!

 The first three ingredients in our lineup are almond flour, powdered sugar and unsweetened cocoa powder.
 To get a smooth finish on your macarons, you’ll need to make sure that this mixture is finely ground.
-You might notice that my macaron shells are most definitely not super smooth.
-That’s because my almond flour was not very finely ground and even though I sifted it several times, it just wasn’t enough to get out all the bigger pieces.
-That being said, the taste was still amazing and it’s actually not very noticeable in person.
-But if you do want that super smooth finish, make sure to use a quality almond flour and sift the mixture at least twice.
-You can even pulse the almond mixture in the food processor to get the perfect consistency.
+Make sure to use a super-fine almond flour and sift the mixture at least twice.
+You can even pulse the almond mixture (or just the almond flour) in the food processor to get the perfect consistency.

 making the macarons